JoeMei0603/EST-Exercise1/Exercise_2/SumofTwoIntegers/Documentation.md

 Problem: Calculate the sum of two integers without using the operators + and -

 ### Task 1: Code Coverage
-To get 100% code coverage and branch coverage for this solution, only 1 test was required but we decided to add few more test cases for negative integers and 0 as input.
-The provided test covered addition of positive integers, negative integers and a 0 as input.
+We first did an analysis on the code and to get 100% line coverage and branch coverage for this solution, only 1 test was required but we decided to devise and add few more test cases for negative integers and 0 as input.
+These tests allowed us to have a full line and branch coverage.

 ### Task 2: Designing Contracts
 Understanding the requirements and their constraints leads to the pre- & post-condition, whereas understanding the code leads to the invariants.